top of page

 What is "your background"?

 Ah this ambiguous question...
-From my mom's side I'm Korean, and from my dad's side I'm Choctaw and German.
-My mom came over to the US when she was 18, some years later my parents met in a disco, and then some years after that I was born and raised in Charlotte, North Carolina.
+From my mom's side I'm Korean, and from my dad's side I'm parts Choctaw and German.
+My parents met in a disco, and then some years after that I was born and raised in Charlotte, North Carolina.
 At 17 I moved out to California to study at Idyllwild Arts Academy, followed by UCLA School of Theater Film & Television, and then USC Marshall School of Business.
 It's a story full of twists.

 4.